|Baggage entered the 46th Street side (right) and guests entered on Fifth Avenue. The arrangement avoided "cluttering." -- photo Library of Congress|

 A maid who had just arrived to pick up one of the children, quietly whispered to Mrs. Duncan that the hotel was on fire.
 By maintaining calm, Mrs. Duncan managed to safely lead all of the children out onto the street.
 Others were not so lucky.

 The first of the firefighters arrived around 3:20 and by now guests were throwing themselves from their windows to their deaths on the concrete, amid the horrified St. Patrick’s Day revelers.
 The firemen got as many guests and employees as possible out before the heat made it impossible to be inside.
-The Times reported that “the heads of panic-stricken people protruded from the hotel windows, turning now toward the flames and now toward the sidewalk, and calling for help in tones that made the hearers sick.”
+The New York Times reported that “the heads of panic-stricken people protruded from the hotel windows, turning now toward the flames and now toward the sidewalk, and calling for help in tones that made the hearers sick.”

 |photo Museum of the City of New York|